 Get to know the Smalls

-Dan and Rebecca (known as Becky to many) have seven children and currently eighteen grandchildren.
+Dan and Rebecca (known as Becky to many) have seven children and currently nineteen grandchildren.
 They worked on the mission field in the Philippines in the early 1980s, Dan pastored a growing church in the north Dallas area for a few years, and they worked in camp ministry both in Alaska and in Washington state.
 While on the mission field, they began to homeschool their children.
 That homeschool commitment lasted for thirty-three years, with 2016 being the year their youngest daughter graduated from high school.
 All their married children are now involved in home education as well as various aspects of church ministry and community organizations.

 After graduating from college, their oldest son, Jeremiah Small, went to teach at a Christian school in the Kurdish region of northern Iraq.
 In 2012, his seventh year as a teacher there, he was shot in his classroom by one of his students.
 This story is chronicled briefly in the book Dan produced along with Kea Hufford, a close friend from Alaska, entitled Reflections.
 During part of his time in Iraq, Jeremiah wrote emails every Sunday that began with a hymn and some of his own spiritual reflections.
 Reflections, a devotional book, contains some of these hymns along with excerpts from his emails and photos from his camera.